hikaruhotta/password-iOS-app/backend/schema/README.md

     }
 ]
 ```
-You can watch for these update events in Swift with the `FIRDataEventTypeChildChanged` listener on the turn list.
-See this realtime database documentation page for info: https://firebase.google.com/docs/database/ios/lists-of-data#listen_for_child_events

 # Voting begins:
 The client displays the submitted word and gives the player the option to challenge it, with a countdown timer.
-Each client sends either a `CHALLENGE` or `TIMEOUT` response to some backend endpoint TBD, and the server waits until **one** player sends a `CHALLENGE` or it has received a `TIMEOUT` from **all** players.
+Each client sends a `{ "challenge": true or false }` response to the `voteOnWord` endpoint, and the server waits until **one** player challenges or **all** players pass.
+Eventually we can implement client-side code that automatically sends `{ "challenge": false }` after 5 seconds as a timer on voting.

 ## No players challenged:
 ```json